Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Dirichlet-Multinomial Mixture Regression Framework Dirichlet-Multinomial Mixture Regression Framework

 \subsection{Feature Selection and Heterogeneity Pursuit}

-Identifying relevant covariates is essential in microbiome analysis.
-A primary task is to select covariates that exhibit a significant association with the observed data, known as feature selection.
-More intriguingly, in cluster analysis, another related task is to identify covariates that drive heterogeneity among clusters, i.e., heterogeneity pursuit \citep{li2022pursuing}.
+In microbiome analysis, an important task is to select covariates that exhibit strong associations with the observed data, known as \textit{feature selection}.
+More intriguingly, in cluster analysis, another related task is to identify covariates that drive heterogeneity among clusters, i.e., \textit{heterogeneity pursuit} \citep{li2022pursuing}.